Every night as I put my three-year-old to sleep I ask her, “What do you want to do tomorrow?” and every night she would say the same thing.

 I also hope she remembers, the times I couldn’t because I was feeding her little brother.
 Or the time I asked her to play by herself because I needed a moment of “me time”.

 I hope she remembers the times she went to grandmas so daddy and I could go on dates and focus on us.

 I hope my daughter sees that I took the time to create essential moments with her and her brother while also balancing my marriage to her daddy and time for my own personal self.

 And I hope she remembers the times I made mistakes and then took the steps to fix them.

 I hope she remembers it all – playing chase together and all the moments in between.P.S.
 Are you looking for extra side income?
-I make over $85,000 a year blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).
+I make full-time income blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).